Sustainable Development Goals essential for the UK Government’s pandemic recovery

 The report reveals that the COVID-19 pandemic has affected progress made towards achieving the Sustainable Development Goals (SDGs), and it calls on the UK government to use the SDGs as a ‘road-map to recovery’.
 It suggests that the recently merged Foreign, Commonwealth and Development Office (FCDO) could use the ready-made framework of the SDGs in their upcoming new strategy.

-The Sussex Sustainability Research Programme (SSRP) provided evidence quoted in four key sections of the report, emphasising the importance of an integrated approach:
+The Sussex Sustainability Research Programme (SSRP) provided evidence quoted in the following key sections of the report, emphasising the importance of an integrated approach:

 Climate change and the environment